 The most direct and often cheapest way to travel to Malawi is via Johannesburg.
+Although check out flying Seattle>DC>Addis Ababa>Lilongwe.
 Most international flights land at Lilongwe, Malawi's capital, but several flights, especially those from Johannesburg and Harare, land at the business centre of Blantyre in the south.
 You can fly to Johannesburg via New York or London, and then directly on to either Lilongwe or Blantyre via South Africa Airlines.
-It may help to stay overnight in Johannesburg and fly out the next day Former students have been told to avoid Malawi Air.
+It may help to stay overnight in Johannesburg and fly out the next day.
+Former students have been told to avoid Malawi Air.

-Johannesburg -- If you have to stay overnight, prior students stayed at Shoestrings Airport Hostel.
+Johannesburg - If you have to stay overnight, prior students stayed at Shoestrings Airport Hostel.
 "The owner was very friendly, it is frequented by Peace Corp Volunteers en route to various places in Africa.
 The owner picks you up and drops you off at the airport for free."
 Contact Philip about staying at the Catholic missions.
 They are everywhere, cheap, clean, and friendly to U.S. travelers.

 Lilongwe - Once you arrive in Lilongwe International Airport, you will need to take a taxi to the city.
-The airport is about 30 minutes from the city itself and a marked cab cost you about 17,000 Kwacha.
+The airport is about 30 minutes from the city itself and a marked cab should cost you about 17,000 Kwacha.
 There is also a set \$35 USD fee so it is better to pay kwacha and negotiate.
 There are small money exchange booths in the airport, just after you collect your luggage.
 You will need to exchange at least a small amount of money in the airport to pay for a cab.
 Public transportation from the airport is also an option, but would be very difficult with several weeks' worth of luggage.
 There are several porters who will request to carry your baggage for a tip-an appropriate tip is 50-100 kwacha.

 Prior students report good luck staying at Mufasa's Backpackers Lodge or Kiboko Lodge in Lilongwe.
 "They are in the center of old town, very clean, nice showers, lots of Peace Corps Volunteers, is secure, and has several stores and restaurants within walking distance.
 They offer rides to the airport and main bus station for good prices."
 They will be moving soon to a new location, which is still walkable to old town.
 You can book online.
+Korea Gardens is another good option in Old Town Lilongwe.
+Clean, cheap, good food, and internet.